 Percent Eligible For Free Lunch

-Hope High School's student population of 229 students has grown by 21% over five school years.
+Hope High School's student population of 157 students has declined by 16% over five school years.

 Total Classroom Teachers